Free New Jersey Records Search (Warrants, Arrests, Inmates)

 New Jersey vital records include adoption records, marriage certificates, civil union records, stillbirth certificates, birth records, death records, divorce decrees, and domestic partnership records.
 This section focuses on divorce, death, birth, and marriage records.

-Can Anyone See Free Marriage Records in New Jersey (and Other Vital Records)?
+Can Anyone Gain Access to Free Records in New Jersey?

-Vital records aren’t New Jersey public records.
-No one can find them on the Internet, and state law restricts people’s access to them.9 People can only obtain them via the New Jersey Department of Health (DOH).
+Vital records are not public records.
+State law restricts people’s access to them.9 People can only obtain them via the New Jersey Department of Health (DOH).

-How Do I See if Someone is Married or Divorced in New Jersey Free?
+How To See if Someone is Married or Divorced in New Jersey (Free)

 The New Jersey DOH offers marriage records from 1931 to today.
 Interested (and authorized) parties can buy them in-person, by phone, online, and by mail: